c3lang/c3docs-old/docs/errorhandling.md

 ## Error Handling

-Unlike usual exception handling, errors in C3 build on normal returns.
-A function returning errors add a `!` to the return type.
-In C3 this called a *failable* type.
+Unlike usual exception handling, errors in C3 build on optional returns.
+An *optional result* works as a union containing either the *expected result* or an *optional result value*.

 ### Error returns

-For C the interface to C, the error is returned as the normal value, and any return is instead returned on as an out parameter.
+For C the interface to C3, the *optional result value* is returned as the regular value, while the return value is instead returned as an out parameter.

 C3 code:
 ```